Tiagojdferreira/bevy-website/content/learn/book/getting-started/resources/_index.md

 `Res` and `ResMut` pointers provide read and write access (respectively) to resources.

 The `delta_seconds` field on `Time` gives us the time that has passed since the last update.
 But in order to run our system once every two seconds, we must track the amount of time that has passed over a series of updates.
 To make this easier, Bevy provides the `Timer` type.
+Since resources are identified by their type,  there cannot be more than one resource of the same type.
+To overcome this you can create a new struct that wraps your resource.
 Lets create a new Resource for our system to track elapsed time with a `Timer`:

 ```rs
 struct GreetTimer(Timer);